 Singapore is a leading center for fintech innovation, thanks to its strong regulatory environment and well-developed infrastructure.

-In fact, the Singaporean government has even set up a dedicated fintech office to support the growth of the industry.
+The Singapore government has even set up a dedicated fintech office to support the growth of the industry.

-Shortly after, it established the FinTech and Innovation Group (FTIG) to boost efficiencies and strengthen competitiveness in the financial sector.
+The FinTech and Innovation Group (FTIG) to boost efficiencies and strengthen competitiveness in the financial sector.

-It expanded its focus to better-managing risks and creating strategies and regulatory policies for technology and innovation.
+It expanded its focus to better managing risks and creating strategies and regulatory policies for technology and innovation.

-Today, Singapore is ranked first in the fintech market among countries in the Asia Pacific region, and fourth worldwide.
+Today, Singapore is ranked first in the fintech market among countries in the Asia Pacific region and fourth worldwide.

 Fintech Investment in Singapore